MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 - When you request for a resource like a web page or image, the GET request will be used.

-- For the GET request, additional information can be set in the query parameters where it's visible to all
+- For GET requests, additional information can be sent in the query parameters where it's visible to all e.g. `q=apple&category=fruit` GET requests **do not** have message bodies.

-- When you submit a form, either the GET or POST can be used - the main difference is where the data to be sent is stored

 - A form POST request sends data to the server for processing in the message body, hidden from the user (but not encrypted!)

-- A form GET request sends the form data in the query string
+- Typically, POST is used to submit form data.
+If a GET is used, the data is sent in the query parameters.

 ### Try these exam questions